greg-raven/hdc/_posts/2012-10-12-strong-turnout-for-ride-in-the-rocks.md

 LUCERNE VALLEY --- The Ride in the Rocks fundraiser Saturday raised more than $12,000 for local students, organizers said.

-This was the fourth running of the event, which features a grueling 22-mile mountain bike ride, a “tame” 10-mile ride and a family 5-mile ride/run/walk.
+This was the fourth running of the event, which features a grueling 22-mile mountain bike ride, a "tame" 10-mile ride and a family 5-mile ride/run/walk.

 A large portion of the money will go toward the annual science camp trip for local fifth-graders, according to Millie Rader of the Mitsubishi Cement Corporation Educational ?Foundation, which puts on the event.